Hawkes Bay Today

 Napier Mayor Richard McGrath wears his mayoral chains at an earthquake memorial service at the Waiapu Cathedral.

-Napier councillors are gathering for a private meeting after Mayor Richard McGrath was accused of “reckless” decision making when standing down Deputy Mayor Sally Crown.
+Councillors gathered for a private meeting with Mayor Richard McGrath on Tuesday after he was accused of “reckless” decision-making when standing down Deputy Mayor Sally Crown in late February.

 Advertisement